Sports Therapy Wellingborough

+Sports Therapy Wellingborough and surrounding area based at our Therapy Centre in Wollaston Northamptonshire.
 Sports Therapy is an aspect of healthcare that is specifically concerned with the prevention of injury and the rehabilitation of the client back to full functional, occupational and sports specific fitness, regardless of age and ability.

 It is the treatment, prevention and rehabilitation of musculoskeletal injuries by using the principles of sport and exercise sciences incorporating physiological and pathological processes to prepare patients for training, competition and work.

 Millions of people perform physical exercise and play sport.
-These people have specific medical need.
+These people have specific medical needs.
 To cater for these people Sports Therapy has evolved.
 Sports therapy includes: injury prevention, diagnosis, treatment and rehabilitation, performance enhancement through training, nutrition and psychology.

 Sports Therapy is suitable for: